dashjoin/platform/dashjoin-docs/docs/ai-ml-integration.md

 On the API, the model to be used can be specified by passing model: name (here: openai-gpt4mini) along with the request.
-To load the additional model settings, you need to map the file into the container folder /app and set the following environment:
+To load the additional model settings, you need to map the file into the container folder /app and set the following environment.

+Note that profile `x-models` must match the name settings-`x-models`.yaml, multiple configs can be specified using this mechanism, which will all be merged.

+Profile `djdocker` contains the default settings and should always be set:

 ```
-PGPT_PROFILES=x-models
+PGPT_PROFILES=djdocker,x-models
 ```

 ### Running AI Assistant